Teru-dot-png/notes-forcts/note/Coding/colab notes/cs50 Lec 1/summarry lec 1.md

     -   And even though `if` is followed by parentheses, it is not a function.
 We also don’t use semicolons after the conditionals.
 -   We can have “if” and “else” conditions:

-    ifx<ythensayx is less than yelsesayx is not less than y
+    if x < ythensayx is less than yelsesayx is not less than y

     ```
     if (x < y)